jclement/blog/content/post/2019/wireguard-access-server/index.md

 date: 2019-09-20
 comments: true
 tags: [server, wireguard, crypto]
-toc: true
-draft: true
+showToc: true
 ---

 For years, I’ve relied on SSH as the gateway into my LAN from the outside world.
 I figure that, as far as services I could place on “the front-line” go, it’s pretty solid.
 It sure beats publicly exposed RDP right?!

 My usual setup is to configure Linux and OpenSSH Server on a Separate VM or RaspberryPi, and forward inbound SSH requests to that machine.
 I prohibit password-based logins in `/etc/ssh/sshd_config` and also install and configure DuoSecurity’s PAM module as an additional layer when logging in from the outside world over SSH.
-I like this layering because OpenSSH’s public-key authentication has to succeed before DuoSecurity’s PAM module (which I trust less than based SSH) is invoked.
+I like this layering because OpenSSH’s public-key authentication has to succeed before DuoSecurity’s PAM module (which I trust less than base-SSH) is invoked.
 DuoSecurity works exceptionally well because it can be configured to send a push message to my phone which I can approve (from my phone) without requiring any further user interaction in my SSH client (handy when using SSH in non-interactive mode).
 This setup works well, and I leverage SSH port forwarding to tunnel traffic through to my LAN.

 As awesome as OpenSSH port forwarding is, however, it’s still not the same as being on the LAN.
 I end up needing to add inconvenient port mappings for internal services I want to connect to.
 It’s difficult to manage.
 It doesn’t support UDP.
 It causes problems accessing HTTP services with Virtual Hosting or SNI.

 With my recent network rebuild, it seemed like a great opportunity to install a  better VPN server.
-My Ubiquiti USG only supports IPSec / L2TP, and I have concerns about my ability to configure and manage these heavyweights (honestly, I wasn’t even 100% sure that encryption was enabled and I wasn’t just tunnelling unencrypted traffic).
-I’ve used OpenVPN in the past, but it’s a bit of a pain to setup and manage too.
-It’s also a bit slow when breaking connections and reconnecting on mobile devices.
+My Ubiquiti USG only supports IPSec / L2TP, and I have concerns about my ability to configure and manage these heavyweights (honestly, I wasn’t even 100% sure that encryption was enabled and that I was not sending unencrypted traffic).
+I’ve used OpenVPN in the past, but it’s a bit of a pain to setup and manage.
+OpenVPN is also slow when breaking connections and reconnecting on mobile devices.

 I opted to run with [Wireguard](https://wireguard.org) because it’s fairly easy to configure, light-weight, supports all the devices I’m likely to use, and it works very well with roaming mobile devices (similar to MOSH, it’s UDP-based tunnel can survive IP address changes).
-Most of the concerns I’ve seen around Wireguard are that it’s too new (I do share that concern), and it’s story about privacy (maintaining static mapping to internal IP for each client - not an issue for my use case).
+Most of the concerns I’ve seen around Wireguard are that it’s too new (I do share that concern), and concern around privacy (maintaining a static mapping to internal IP for each client - not an issue for my use case).
 Wireguard has been around for quite a few years now, has received a reasonable amount of scrutiny, and is in production use at several VPN companies already (such as [Mullvad](https://mullvad.net/en/guides/why-wireguard/)).

 Ideologically, I really like Wireguard.
 In stark contrast to the other VPN technologies which support a bewildering array of cipher-suites and options, Wireguard is tiny and supports only a minimal set of modern crypto algorithms.
 Where technologies like IPSec and OpenVPN (and their associated crypto libraries) weigh in around 500,000 lines of code, Wireguard is only about 5,000.
-In addition, Wireguard will not respond to unauthenticated packets making it invisible to external scans.
+In addition, Wireguard will not respond to unauthenticated packets making it invisible to external port scans.

+One minor annoyance is that Wireguard doesn’t support bridged connections.
+All of my Wireguard connections are assigned IPs within a separate address space (10.0.0.0/24, in my case) and rely on NAT to access resources on my LAN.
+This works fine but I would have preferred my remote devices are bridged directly onto my LAN.

 ## Installation